JARVIS-AI/Linux-Solved-Problems/Hardware/Power Fan.md

+## Fan sound louad and work like a jet

 Sometimes after installing an arch linux or other linux the fan going to be speed and make a lot of noise.

 Most of time this is because of wrong or not complete configuration of boot files.